sgiw/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 dotnet run "DefaultEndpointsProtocol=https;AccountName={YOURACCOUNT};AccountKey={YOURACCOUNTKEY};EndpointSuffix=core.windows.net"
 ```

 >**Note:** On Windows, if the files are located under a longer root path, such as `C:\Users\workshop\Downloads\`, then you will encounter build issues in later steps: `The specified path, file name, or both are too long.
-The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.`
+The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.` You should move your files to a shorter folder such as `c:\work\`.

 8. When prompted, enter **1** and press **ENTER**.
 This uploads a handful of car photos to the images container of your Blob storage account.